 John P. D. Cato has been employed as an officer of the Company since 1981 and has been a director of the Company since 1986.
 Since January 2004, he has served as Chairman, President and Chief Executive Officer.
 From May 1999 to January 2004, he served as President, Vice Chairman of the Board and Chief Executive Officer.
 From June 1997 to May 1999, he served as President, Vice Chairman of the Board and Chief Operating Officer.
-From August 1996 to June 1997, he served as Vice Chairman of the Board and Chief Operating Officer.
-From 1989 to 1996, he managed the Company's off-price division, serving as Executive Vice President and as President and General Manager of the It's Fashion!
+From June 1997, he served as Vice Chairman of the Board and Chief Operating Officer.
+From Jugust 1996 to June 1997, he served as Vice Chairman of the Board and Chief Operating Officer.
+From Jugust 1996, he managed the Company's off-price division, serving as Executive Vice President and as President and General Manager of the It's Fashion!
 Division from 1993 to August 1996.
 Mr. John Cato is currently a director of Ruddick Corporation.